PowerLoom/py-skydb/README.md

 ```

 NOTE:

+	- The max data size that you can put in the registry is 113 bytes or 113 characters.

 	- Using the same seed, do not try to set\_entry same the key:data pair with the same revision.
 Once the key:data pair is set in the database, you need to keep track of the revisions every time you want to edit that entry.